The Captain from Köpenick (1956 film): Plot

 A young mechanic is jailed for the forgery of low-value postal orders and is sentenced to 15 years.
 Upon release, after successfully working abroad, he returns to Germany due to homesickness.
 However, he receives a further sentence of 10 years for forging false identity documentation in an attempt to escape his past.
 Now, without a job, he cannot obtain a residence permit, and without a residence permit, he cannot secure a job.
 He tries to obtain a passport to go abroad again but is deemed too disreputable.
 Imprisoned for a third time, this time for 12 years, for breaking into a police station to forge a passport, he learns military drill.
 Eventually freed, he is issued with an expulsion order from the district.

-By chance, he sees an officer's uniform at a street stall and buys it.
+By chance, he sees a Prussian Guards captain's uniform at a street stall and buys it.
 The film also covers the previous history of the uniform.
 He commandeers a handful of soldiers en route to their barracks and returns to his home district, arresting the mayor and demanding a passport.
 Learning that such documents are only issued by higher-level offices, he confiscates the town treasury and leaves.

-He hands himself in to the police in exchange for the promise of a passport but becomes celebrated for his bravado and is granted a pardon by the Kaiser and a passport.
+He hands himself in to the police in exchange for a promised passport but becomes celebrated for his bravado, ultimately receiving both the passport and a pardon from Kaiser Wilhelm II.